puranik3/kh-fsd-jun-2022/README.md

         - Reference for useRef: https://reactjs.org/docs/refs-and-the-dom.html
 - Aug 27
     - Q. 12, 13, 14 from 05 - React - Lab Guide.pdf

+## Break plan
+- Important videos - watch and understand the concepts (important concepts have been mostly covered in the class. the ones not covered in the classes, are generally speaking - unimportant)
+- Exercises
+    - On Prism
+        - Solve the exercises on the important topics (shared by instructor, and which are mostly the same topics covered in the live classes).
+    - Shared by instructor
+        - 05-React - Lab guide (high priority)
+            - Try completing as many exercises
+            - Focus on the Todo List app (pages 10 - 14)
+        - 03-JS (ES5 and earlier) - Lab guide
+        - 04-JS (ES2015+) - Lab guide
+            - If you are not clear with some JS concept, watch the Prism videos on the topics, pick an exercise from the Lab guide and solve it
+- Capstone project
+    - React - work on this first
+    - HTML and CSS - work on this second
+- Final assessments on Prism
+    - JavaScript - take it up (take it up first)
+    - React - take it up (take it up second)
+- IMPORTANT: Please share any issues, questions, or anything else you would like to discuss on Discord.
+Saturday/Sunday will have a live discussion.

+- Action items for instructor
+    - List of topics that are unimportant in JS, React - these can be skipped for now.